bethsmith0623/SEI-CC_4/work/w10/d5/01-event-handling-in-react/event-handling-in-react.md

 }
 ```

-`this` will always be correctly bound to the component, thus, no more tears!
+`this` will always be correctly bound to the component!

-Property initializer syntax is already implemented natively in Chrome - and thanks to Babel and Webpack, you are free to use them without fear in your React apps today!
+**Property initializer syntax** is already implemented natively in Chrome - and thanks to Babel and Webpack, you are free to use them without fear in your React apps today!

 ## Summary